mitre-attack/mitreattack-python/docs/index.rst

 **mitreattack-python** is a library of Python tools and utilities for working with ATT&CK content.

+The main content of this library is in :ref:`MitreAttackData ref`, you can read more about other modules in this library under "Additional Modules".

 .. toctree::
    :maxdepth: 1
    :caption: Overview